bbatsov/batsov.com/_posts/2013-08-14-android-is-not-better-neither-is-ios.markdown

 **one is better than the other**.
 I like them both to some extend for various reasons - for now I use an iPhone, but who knows what the future holds for me.
-I don't suffer from brand loyalty to tech companies, the only brands I'm truly loyal to are New Balance and BMW. :smile:
+I don't suffer from brand loyalty to tech companies, the only brands I'm truly loyal to are New Balance and BMW.

 The important takeaway for you, dear reader, is not to take fanboy fiction at face value, but to think for yourself, to be skeptical and